AndreeaDan27/Geekster/christmas_geekster_2022/README.md

 ### Toy stores

 The **toy_stores.xlsx** dataset contains the toy name, color, toy store and location (in longitude and latitude) of a certain store.
+Contains 5000 rows.

 You can see a preview of data in the following image: